-Earlier this week, Holmenkollen Ski Jump, possibly Oslo’s best known attraction, reopened.
+Earlier this week, Holmenkollen Ski Jump, one of Oslo’s best known attractions, reopened.
 The old ski jump from 1892 was torn down in 2008 to make room for a new, improved hill to be ready for the 2011 FIS Nordic World Ski Championships.
 The ski jump has always been a very visible landmark in the city and many Oslovians have missed it dearly during these few years.

-Interestingly, Norway has seen a huge debate the last few years on whether to allow women to set out the largest ski jumps.
+Interestingly, Norway has seen a huge debate the last few years on whether to allow women’s ski jumping, specifically whether women should be allowed to set out the largest ski jumps.
 While Norwegians in general feel it’s unfair and incomprehensible why women shouldn’t, some – notably male jumpers – seem to feel their domain threatened.

 Listening to popular demand (including several Facebook groups) – Oslo’s city council decided 25-year-old Anette Sagen should be the inaugural jumper in the new Holmenkollen.